Bullish catalyst for crude oil demand

 In this part of the series, we’ll look at India’s importance in regards to crude oil demand along with other bullish factors over the long term.

 Bullish drivers for crude oil demand

 - Market surveys project that China’s crude oil imports will average 7.4 MMbpd over the next six months due to demand from teapot refineries.
-The EIA estimates that China is planning to build 500 MMbbls of strategic crude oil reserve space by 2020.
+The EIA estimates that China is planning to build 500 MMbbls (million barrels) of strategic crude oil reserve space by 2020.
 This change will also add to imports.

 Impact on energy stocks and ETFs

 The ups and downs in crude oil prices affect oil and gas exploration and production companies like Synergy Resources (SYRG), Ultra Petroleum (UPL), and Whiting Petroleum (WLL).
 They also impact ETFs and ETNs like the ProShares UltraShort Bloomberg Crude Oil ETF (SCO) and the United States Brent Oil ETF (BNO).

 In the next two parts of this series, we’ll look at some key bearish drivers for crude oil prices.